+5:00PM - 6:00PM Welcome Reception

+Room: San Gerónimo Ballroom C

+Join us for beverages, appetizers, and the traditional Puerto Rican music of Herencia

+Criolla!

-Deliana Garcia, MA, Director of International Projects and Emerging Issues, Migrant Clinicians Network 5:00PM - 6:00PM Welcome Reception 6:00PM Dinner on Your Own Ask the Concierge about San Juan's best restaurants!
+6:00PM Dinner on Your Own

+Ask the Concierge about San Juan's best restaurants!

 THURSDAY, OCTOBER 10, 2019

-8:00AM - 4:00PM Registration Open

-8:00AM - 5:00PM Exhibitor and Sponsor Hall Open

-8:00AM - 8:30AM Breakfast

-8:30AM - 10:00AM Opening Plenary

-Welcome

-Local Greetings

-Keynote Address:

-10:00AM - 10:30AM Networking Break with Sponsors & Exhibitors 10:30AM - 12:00PM Concurrent Educational Sessions Agricultural Worker Health 101: An Introduction to Agricultural Worker Health Track: Programmatic/Administrative Room:

-This workshop offers a comprehensive orientation to the migrant health program in the United States.
+8:00AM - 4:00PM Registration Open 8:00AM - 5:00PM Exhibitor and Sponsor Hall Open - Room: San Gerónimo Ballroom Foyer 8:00AM - 8:30AM Breakfast - Room: San Gerónimo Ballroom B 8:30AM - 10:00AM Opening Plenary - Room: San Gerónimo Ballroom B Welcome - Chris Shank, Interim President & CEO, North Carolina Community Health Center Association Local Greetings - Alicia Suarez, CEO, Asociación de Salud Primaria de Puerto Rico Ag Worker Access 2020 Campaign During this interactive session, participants will learn about the Ag Worker Access Campaign, a national initiative to increase access to quality health care for America's Agricultural workers and their families, and progress made since its inception in 2015.
+Participants will also hear from their peers and share their own experiences with approaches and practices that have successfully improved access to health care for agricultural workers in their local communities.
+Lisa Miller, MPA, Increase Access Campaign Coordinator, National Center for Farmworker Health Katie O'Malley, Curriculum Development & Training Coordinator, National Center for Farmworker Health 10:00AM - 10:30AM Networking Break with Sponsors & Exhibitors 10:30AM - 12:00PM Concurrent Educational Sessions Agricultural Worker Health 101: An Introduction to Agricultural Worker Health Track: Programmatic/Administrative Room: Conference 3/4/5/6/7 This workshop offers a comprehensive orientation to the migrant health program in the United States.
 Whether you are new to the migrant health field or someone that needs a refresher, join us for a look into the fascinating world of the health care program for agricultural workers and their families.
 In this workshop, you will learn the history of agricultural migration, the structure of the migrant health program, and the people that make it work.
 Learn about agricultural workers, their health care needs, and the system of care that works for them.
-We will decipher acronyms such as DHHS, HRSA, BPHC, ONTASP, FHN, PCMH, etc. and provide resources to make your work easier and better.
-By the end of this session, participants will be able to:
+We will decipher acronyms such as DHHS, HRSA, BPHC, ONTASP, FHN, PCMH, etc. and provide resources to make your work easier and better. by the that of this session, participants will be able to:

 - 1) Identify the agricultural worker population and the challenges of agricultural work in the U.S., - 2) Understand the history, structure, and requirements of the federal migrant health program, and explain the system of care for agricultural workers, and - 3) Describe the multitude of resources available to Health Centers nationwide to access training and technical assistance.

-Alexis Guild, MPP, Senior Health Policy Analyst, Farmworker Justice Liam Spurgeon, Project Manager, Health Outreach Partners Jennifer Bishop, Program Director, MHP Salud Welcoming and Serving All Patients, Including the Foreign-Born: What Staff Working for Health Centers Serving Agricultural Workers Need to Know Track: Policy Room:
+Alexis Guild, MPP, Senior Health Policy Analyst, Farmworker Justice Liam Spurgeon, Project Manager, Health Outreach Partners Esly Reyes, MPH, Program Director, MHP Salud

+Welcoming and Serving All Patients, Including the Foreign-Born: What Staff Working for Health Centers Serving Agricultural Workers Need to Know

+Track: Policy Room: Maguey